 How an HTTPs server works

 HTTPS is a secured version of the HTTP protocol.
 It establishes a secure communication link between the browser and server by encrypting the data.
-The HTTPS protocol is paired with TLS (transport layer security).
-It guarantees the data privacy for the end user.
+The HTTPS protocol pairs with TLS (transport layer security).
+It guarantees data privacy for the end user.
 Considering the comparison HTTP vs HTTPS, the HTTPS method is safest.

 HTTPS server basically works according to the process of handshake for setting up a secure connection.